Perth, Perthshire

 © Peter Higginbotham.

 After 1930, the poorhouse continued to provide social care accommodation under the name of the Bertha Home Poor Law Institution.
 By 1946, the establishment could accommodate 70 chronic sick, 56 certified mental cases, and 56 destitute paupers.
-In later years, the buildings were used as offices by the local authority but were standing empty in 2001.
-It is understood that conversion to residential use is planned.
+The buildings were later used as offices by the local authority but the main block was subsequently converted to residential use, now known as Rosslyn House.

 Staff